granmoe/state_machina/README.md

 });
 ```

-The only requirement is that all the primitive keys and values in your state map are strings or values of an enum.
+Typically, strings or enums are the most useful types for the primitive keys and values in your state map.

 ## Listeners